girorme/binoculo/README.md

 Search engines Integration
 > Seamlessly integrate Binoculo with Meilisearch (current), enabling lightning-fast search capabilities over your scan results.
 Index and query your collected data with Meilisearch's powerful search engine, enabling efficient retrieval of network service information.

-Specific Banner Searches
+WIP - Specific Banner Searches
 > With Binoculo's new features, perform targeted searches for specific service banners.
 Refine your queries to focus on precise service types or versions, streamlining your network reconnaissance efforts.

-HTTP Write (pnscan inspired)
+WIP - HTTP Write (pnscan inspired)
 > Leverage Binoculo's HTTP command transmission functionality to interact with discovered services.
 Send commands over HTTP to communicate with services and perform actions, enhancing your network exploration capabilities

 ## Commands